Roselou/rails-validations-errors/README.md

 * After you've gotten a flash message to display an error from the `name` of your airplane, create a validation that we haven't used yet for the `description` attribute in your airplane model.
 Then make sure you can get a flash message to display when somebody generates bad input.
 * Create a flash message that communicates to the user that they *have* successfully created a new entry in the db.
 * Add a passenger model with at least 5 attributes and at least 3 novel validations.
 * Add a controller and controller methods that will properly allow you to display any issues with creating an instance of the passenger model.
+(Note: you'll also need to create a form for the user to try to create passengers.)

 ## Closing